plainvan/ExampleLogistic/README.md

 # ExampleLogistic
 Tuning hyperparameters for Logisitic regression
 I researched how Binning, GridSearchCV, PipleLine , PowerTransform are working.
 And how it is helpful for tuning hyperparameters for algotityms.
-Here I useddataset from kaggle.
+Here I used dataset from kaggle.